12 Creative Ways to Celebrate Winter Solstice

 Closing Thoughts

 Our desire is that these activities have inspired you to get outside and enjoy nature while observing the Winter Solstice.
 We’re curious, how do you celebrate the change of seasons?
-Challenge yourself throughout the day to look outside your window and give thanks for a warm, cozy home or step outside and feel simple joy at this little place we call home in the world.
+Challenge yourself throughout the day to look outside your window and give thanks for a warm, cozy home or step outside and experience the simple pleasures of this little place we call home in the world.

 Multiple factors keep children from engaging in the recommended 60 minutes of active movement each day.
-Here our some winter ideas for 21 Outdoor Winter Activities, to keep you motivated this season.
+Here our 21 Outdoor Winter Activities, to keep you motivated this season.
 On frigid winter days when you just can’t get outside, we’ve compiled a list of engaging Indoor Activities to Help Kids Burn off Energy .